 Example: The headword “patient” as an adjective is defined in Webster’s New Encyclopedic Dictionary as 1: bearing pain and trials calmly and without complaint; 2: being kindly and tolerant; 3: not hasty or impetuous; 4: steadfast despite opposition, difficulty, or adversity.
 “Patient” as a noun adds another headword and another definition for the same word.

 The actual number of words in any language is much larger than that of dictionarized words.
-English is usually considered the richest language in the world, due to English speakers’ almost infinite capacity and willingness to borrow and assimilate words from other languages, as well as to create new ones.
+English is considered the richest language in the world, due in part to the fact that, in contrast to some other major languages, English has no Academy to police the “purity” of the language by attempting to pevent its native and non-native speakers from enriching it by borrowing foreign words, inventing new ones, and modifying existing ones.
 The English language has an estimated 1 million words, or about 35% more than those that have made it to the dictionary.
 In addition to being the world’s largest borrower of words, it is also the largest “lender,” having contributed to the vocabularies of virtually all modern languages.

 On the other extreme, Toki Pona, a language created by Sonja Lang, a Canadian linguist and translator with the purpose of testing the idea of minimalism, has less than 150 words formed using only 14 phonemes.